‘Sister Wives’ Star Janelle Brown Hosts Huge Thanksgiving Dinner For Her Unconventional Family

 It may seem inconceivable how polygamy could work harmoniously among families, but the Sister Wives clan shows its fans how it’s done.
 Kody Brown celebrated Thanksgiving with his entire family, which is composed of his four wives and 18 kids.
 Kody’s second wife Janelle shared a glimpse of the family’s gorgeous dinner table on her Twitter account.

-“Table is ready,” the 48-year-old mother-of-six wrote on Friday evening.
+“Table is ready,” the 48-year-old mother of six wrote on Friday evening.
 Fans of the show immediately commented on her beautiful table arrangement.

 Based on the photo Janelle posted, it seems like she hosted this year’s Thanksgiving dinner for the entire Sister Wives family.
 The extra-long table is set beautifully to accommodate their family of 23, with a massive spread of bread, appetizers, and other sumptuous dishes.

 Despite numerous rumors of divorce through the years, Janelle’s Thanksgiving photo proves that the Sister Wives family still remains solid.
-As seen in their reality show, Kody Brown’s four wives–Meri, Janelle, Christine, and Robyn–live in separate houses, with the polygamous patriarch taking turns to stay with each one.
+As seen in their reality show, Kody Brown’s four wives — Meri, Janelle, Christine, and Robyn — live in separate houses, with the polygamous patriarch taking turns to stay with each one.
 Despite their unconventional set-up, the large family gets along very well and often gathers for special occasions.

 This year’s Thanksgiving is extra special for the Brown family.
 It is the first time Kody and his wives are celebrating the occasion as grandparents.
 On May 20, Kody and Janelle’s daughter Maddie gave birth to a healthy baby boy, Axel Brown Bush.